pingevt/drupalcamp_nj_2024_data_sync/data_syncing.md

 ## Syncing Strategies - Solution

 ### We wanted to “Drupalize” all the data
+  * Needed related data, data was not in a silo

+^
+We're relating artworks and artists in content throughout the site for the authoring experience.

+---

+# Second, _decide_ on an execution **strategy**
+## Syncing Strategies - Solution

+### We wanted to “Drupalize” all the data
-  1. Needed related data, data was not in a silo
+  * Needed related data, data was not in a silo
-  1. Content was going to be enhanced (added fields and content and display options) in the CMS
+  * Content was going to be enhanced (added fields and content and display options) in the CMS

 ^
 Needed a ref for content authors.